-Dividends on ordinary shares are recognised as a liability and deducted from equity at the balance sheet date only if they are declared before or on the balance sheet date.
+Dividends are recognised as a liability and deducted from equity at the balance sheet date only if they are approved by the Board of the Bank.
 Dividends are disclosed when they are proposed before the balance sheet date or proposed or declared after the balance sheet date but before the financial statements are authorised for issue.